railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_mapping.rst

 .. figure::  images/document_sale.png
    :align: center

-   *Orders in Open ERP.*
+   *Orders in Open ERP*

 .. figure::  images/document_ftp_sale.png
    :align: center

-   *Directories representing all the orders in the document management system.*
+   *Directories representing all the orders in the document management system*

 Directories can follow a tree like the tree of resources in Open ERP.
 For example if you go to the directory :menuselection:`Main Repository --> Projects` you'll see the structure of the analytic